justland/just-func/schema-specs/README.md

     - specs
 ```

-There are schema for different json-schema versions because the support of json-schema versions differs depending on the hosting language.
+There are schemas for different `json-schema` versions because the support of `json-schema` versions differs depending on the hosting language.

 Inside each schema folder, you will find a `specs.jsonc`,
 and optionally other files such as `completion.jsonc` and `schema.jsonc`.